 What are these different skills and toolkits?

 As an example, one of the tools we have successfully used is the “Should Cost” modeling.
 We have used the “Should Cost” models across many different industries and corporations where we readily shared the information with the strategic suppliers.
 This approach requires financial and analytical expertise in addition to the commercial expertise typically required from a buyer in a Strategic Sourcing organization.
-It also requires “influencing skills” so that suppliers view it as a win-win relationship and look at the organization as true partners.
+It also requires “influencing skills” so that suppliers view it as a win-win relationship and look at the organization as real partners.
 These multi-year relationships require careful ongoing relationship management by linking performance incentives to business outcomes.
 Sourcing organizations will have to play an active role in making these relationships successful because their success will drive the success of their parent company.

 Example of a toolkit – “Should Cost” modeling